LAV-25

-The LAV-25 is a member of the LAV II family.
+The LAV-25 (Light Armored Vehicle) is a member of the LAV II family.
 It is an eight-wheeled amphibious armored reconnaissance vehicle built by General Dynamics Land Systems and used by the United States Marine Corps and the United States Army.

 History

-During the 1980s, the U.S. Marine Corps began looking for a light armored vehicle to give their divisions greater mobility.
+During the 1980s, the U.S. Marine Corps began looking for a light armored vehicle (LAV) to give their divisions greater mobility.